 All guests also have access to the spa facilities that include the sauna, steam room and showers for free.
 This is a great option if you check out early but still want to hang out on property before heading home or catching a late flight.

-The hotel also offers a shuttle into Squaw Village during the day and the evening, so it is easy to get to the restaurants and downtown area.
+The hotel also offers a shuttle into Palisades Tahoe’s base village during the day and the evening, so it is easy to get to the restaurants and downtown area.

 They do offer valet parking for a charge, but self-parking is also available for free and its a bit quicker than dealing with the bellman.